A Network Formation Model Based on Subgraphs: A Model of Network Formation via Subgraphs

 We denote a network by $g$, the collection of subsets of $ \{1,\ldots, n\}$ of size 2 that lists the edges or links that are present in its graph.
 So, $g=\{\{1,3\}, \{2,5\}\}$ indicates the network that has links between nodes 1 and 3 and between nodes 2 and 5.
 For notational ease, we simply write $g=\{ 13, 25\}$, and write $ij\in g$ to denote that link $ij$ is present in network $g$.
-In general our model easily accommodates directed graphs, and all of the definitions below extend directly, in which case instead of pairs of nodes, these would be ordered pairs so that $ij$ and $ji$ would differ.
-However, for ease of exposition, most of the examples and discussion refer to the undirected case.
+Our model easily accommodates directed graphs, and all of the definitions below extend directly, in which case instead of pairs of nodes, these would be ordered pairs so that $ij$ and $ji$ would differ.
+However, for ease of exposition, most of the examples and discussion refer to the undirected case. $\mathcal{G}^n$ denotes the set of all networks on $n$ nodes (which given our definition of a network above, is the set of all labeled (undirected) graphs on the set $ \{1,\ldots, n\}$).